- Top three

 Reasons to avoid

-This do-it-all leviathan is one of the best pellet smokers money can buy – and also one of the most expensive.
+This no-nonsense do-it-all leviathan is one of the best pellet smokers money can buy – and also one of the most expensive.
 But you do get an awful lot of great features for your hard-earned.

 Firstly, the broil King Regal 500 is built like a locomotive and made almost entirely from 2mm thick 14 gauge steel.
 And yet despite the weight (135kgs), it was one of the easiest barbecue smokers to build.

 All pellet smokers are equipped with an onboard computer that regulates the temperature so that they retain constant heat throughout the entire grilling process.
-It’s this electronic wizardly coupled with an electrically-powered pellet auger that makes these smokers by far the easiest type to use.
+It’s this electronic wizardly coupled with an electrically-powered pellet auger that makes these types of smokers by far the easiest type to use.

 The Regal 500 also has one of the widest temperature bands on the market and is one of only a handful of pellet grills capable of reaching a temperature of 600˚F (315˚C).
-This makes it an ideal grill for searing steaks, something most pellet grills are incapable of.
+This makes it an ideal grill for searing steaks, something many pellet grills are incapable of.
 Like quite a few pellet grills on the market, this model can also be used with an app so it can be controlled remotely.

 Get more information about this top smoker in T3's Broil King Regal 500 review